reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 <Note>

 It does not matter whether you define `calculateWinner` before or after the `Board`.
-Let's put it at the end so that you don't have to scroll past it every time you edit your components.
+Let's put it at the end so that you don't have to scroll past it every time you edit your Components.

 </Note>

-You will call `calculateWinner(squares)` in the `Board` component's `handleClick` function to check if a player has won.
+You will call `calculateWinner(squares)` in the `Board` Component's `handleClick` function to check if a player has won.
 You can perform this check at the same time you check if a user has clicked a square that already has a `X` or and `O`.
 We'd like to return early in both cases:

 ```js {2}
 function handleClick(i) {